nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 15.md

 Okay.
 So once approach with my hands, you know, kind of in a neutral, not threatening, you know, kinda kinda thing.
 Okay.
 Once it, once it realizes that it's been, it's been made Yep.
 From my side.

 It it, it jumps onto the boardwalk shield and hatchet thing in hand, and says, it is good that you found me.
 You must be you must be very skilled indeed.
 Oh, I am prince I like, like so?
-I am prince Troubadour.
+I am Prince Troubadour.
 Who might you be?

 Sorry.
 You caught out of a second there.
 Prince?
 Prince Troubadour.
 Troubadour.

 Got it.
 Who might you be?
 Well, rather auspicious name.
-I'm Alwar.
+I'm Alwor.
 These are my friends.

 And I'll kind of wave back if anyone wants to introduce themselves, but I won't do it for them.
 We are, well, hunting goblins.
 Oh.
 Well, you certainly came to the right place.
 There are plenty to be hunted.